 To help you find ceramic cookware that’s right for your circumstances, here are our picks for the best ceramic cookware sets.
 Curious about how we rate products?
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.

-If you’re looking for the best, most eco-friendly, non-toxic ceramic cookware range, check out Xtrema®.
-This American-made line of eco-friendly, non-toxic cookware is ceramic through and through, with no metal, cadmium, lead, PFOA, PTFE, glues, polymers, coatings or dyes.
+If you’re looking for the best, most eco-friendly, non-toxic pure ceramic cookware range, check out Xtrema®.
+This American-made line of eco-friendly, non-toxic cookware is ceramic through and through, with no leachable heavy metals, PFOA, PTFE, glues, polymers, coatings or dyes.

-Every shipment is inspected and tested for heavy metals, and Xtrema® cookware is FDA-approved and meets California Prop 65 standards, meaning that it is certified free from over 800 problematic compounds.
+Every shipment is inspected and tested for leachable heavy metals, and Xtrema® cookware is FDA-approved and meets California Prop 65 standards, meaning that it is certified free from over 800 problematic compounds.
 Xtrema® cookware is also environmentally friendly as it is created using renewable raw materials and green manufacturing practices.
-The reason this gets three leaves is because ceramic cookware in general is not recyclable.

 With Xtrema® ceramic cookware, you can cook food easily on a low heat, because pure ceramic retains heat better than other cookware and helps food to cook evenly, inside and out.
 Just be sure to warm pans slowly and keep temperatures low to moderate (and add you oil after the pan is warmed).